New Zealand Issues the Tax Guidelines For Companies that Pays Employees in Cryptocurrencies

-The ruling by New Zealand’s tax authority allows salaries and wages to be paid in cryptocurrencies such as bitcoin from September 1, as long as the payments are in regular, fixed amounts.
+“We have responded to queries from taxpayers on the tax treatment of payments in cryptocurrencies,” said a spokesman for Wellington’s Inland Revenue.
+The ruling by New Zealand’s tax authority applies to salaries and wages paid in cryptocurrencies such as bitcoin from September 1, as long as the payments are in regular, fixed amounts.

 The digital currency of choice must also be pegged to at least one regular currency and must be able to be converted directly into a standard form of payment.
 The ruling, which was outlined by New Zealand’s Inland Revenue in a bulletin dated August 7, excludes self-employed taxpayers from earning incomes in cryptocurrencies.

 Companies that choose to pay their employees in crypto will be able to deduct tax under New Zealand’s pay as you earn income tax scheme.

 * An earlier version of this story incorrectly stated that New Zealand had become the first country to legalise salaries paid in cryptocurrency